OpenOCL/openocl.github.io/_api/ocl_system.md

 ---
 name: OclSystem
 description: |-
-  There are two ways to implement the dynamics of a system.
-The first way is by implementing functions for defining the system variables and equations, and creating an OclSystem using the function handles/pointers.
-The second way involves involves implementing the system in an object oriented way as a class that is inherited from OclSystem.
-The second way is a bit more involved but for complex systems it allows using the capabilities of classes, e.g. defining instance variables.
+  A dynamical system is defined by implementing functions for the system variables and equations, and creating an OclSystem passing the function pointers.

-  **Using system functions**
 You need to implement two functions, one for defining the system variables, and a second one for defining the system equations.
 The system is created by passing the handles of the two functions to the constructor of OclSystem.

-  **By inheriting from OclSystem** You need to inherit your class from OclSystem and implement the two methods setupVariables and setupEquations as static methods.

 code_block:
   title: Example System
   language: m
   code: |-
-    %% Example code for the two ways of implementing
-    %% system.
-The two resulting systems sys1 and sys2 are
-    %% equivalent.
-    %%

-    %% Using system functions
-    %%
-    sys1 = OclSystem(@sysVars,@sysEq);
+    sys = OclSystem(@sysVars,@sysEq);

     % Function definitions can be in the same file
     % (if the main script is wrapped by a function)
     % or in separate files:
-    function sysVars(sys)
+    function sysVars(sh)
-      sys.addState('p');
-      sys.addState('v');
-      sys.addControl('u');
+      sh.addState('p');
+      sh.addState('v');
+      sh.addControl('u');
     end
-    function sysEq(sys,x,z,u,p)
+    function sysEq(sh,x,z,u,p)
-      sys.setODE('p',(1-x.v^2)*x.p-x.v+u.u);
-      sys.setODE('v',x.p);
+      sh.setODE('p',(1-x.v^2)*x.p-x.v+u.u);
+      sh.setODE('v',x.p);
     end

-    %% By inheriting from OclSystem
-    %%
-    sys2 = VanDerPolSystem();

-    % The class definition must be in a separate file.
-    % Note that the methods are marked as Static! classdef VanDerPolSystem < OclSystem
-      methods (Static)
-        function setupVariables(sys)
-          sys.addState('p');
-          sys.addState('v');
-          sys.addControl('u');
-        end
-        function setupEquations(sys,x,z,u,p)
-          sys.setODE('p',(1-x.v^2)*x.p-x.v+u.u);
-          sys.setODE('v',x.p);
-        end
-      end
-    end
 parameters:
   - content: "Function handle to the function that sets up the variables.
-The function for the variables must have one input argument, no return values, and thus the following siganture: varFunctionName(sys) where sys is a system handler that allows to add variables and parameters.
-If no function handle is provided, the system must be implemented by deriving from OclSystem and implementing the abstract methods setupVariables and setupEquations."
+The function for the variables must have one input argument, no return values, and thus the following siganture: varFunctionName(sh) where `sh` is a system handler that allows to add variables and parameters."
     name: fhVars
     type: "function handle, optional"
   - content: "Function handle to the function that sets up the equations.
-The function for the variables must have five input argument, no return values, and thus the following signature: eqFunctionName(sys,x,z,u,p) where sys is a system handler that allows to add ODE and DAE equations, x the states, z the algebraic variables, u the control inputs, p the parameters.
-If no function handle is provided, the system must be implemented by deriving from OclSystem and implementing the abstract methods setupVariables and setupEquations."
+The function for the variables must have five input argument, no return values, and thus the following signature: `eqFunctionName(sh,x,z,u,p)` where sys is a system handler that allows to add ODE and DAE equations, x the states, z the algebraic variables, u the control inputs, p the parameters."
     name: fhEquations
     type: "function handle, optional"
 methods: